 Perry Park engaged Ehlers for financial management planning services.
 Ehlers developed a financial management plan model that projected 10-years of future operational and capital expenditures.
-The model also evaluated Perry Park Water & Sewer District’s ability to raise revenues through various sources and what general rate increases would be necessary to keep the District on solid financial ground.
+The model also evaluated Perry Park Water & Sanitation District’s ability to raise revenues through various sources and what general rate increases would be necessary to keep the District on solid financial ground.
 We specifically leveraged the model to:

 - Review the District’s current financial position